How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 "Loudly," he recalls, "I stood up on the pew literally blowing the whistle on centuries of horrible treatment by the church toward gays and towards women."

 Even that didn't feel like enough.
 Petrelis pointed his finger at the archbishop: "I started screaming, 'Stop killing us!
-Archbishop O'Connor stop killing us!' "
+Archbishop O'Connor, Stop killing us!' "

 France's documentary includes footage of the moment — Petrelis standing on the pew, other activists taking up the chant "Stop it!
 Stop it!"
 Still more leaping into the aisle and laying on the floor as police march in to cart them off.